FacetInteractive/dbt-template/README.md

 - Join the [chat](http://slack.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+### Template To Do

+- [ ] Mount a separate Python environment for Singer
+- [ ] Implement a `singer-db-import` Lando command to pipe in SQL data to the mounted PgSQL database
+- [ ] Provide instructions for `pgsql` import with Lando